 Blue Valley youth program uses gardening and mentorship to prevent violence

-In Kansas City’s Blue Valley neighborhood, local youth are learning to lead, connect, and create a safer future—thanks to a grassroots violence prevention initiative supported by Community Capital Fund’s Strengthening the Health of Neighborhoods (STRONG) program.
+In Kansas City’s Blue Valley neighborhood, local youth are learning to lead, connect, and create a safer future — thanks to the Strengthening the Health of Neighborhoods (STRONG) program, a violence prevention initiative funded by the City of Kansas City, Missouri Health Department’s Violence Prevention Fund and administered by Community Capital Fund.

-The Blue Valley Youth Development Program is one of several projects funded through STRONG, a ten-month initiative focused on advancing safety and resilience in Kansas City neighborhoods.
-The program provides funding, tools, and hands-on support for community-led projects aimed at reducing violence and improving health outcomes at the neighborhood level.
+The Blue Valley Youth Development Program is one of several community-led efforts supported through STRONG, a ten-month initiative focused on advancing safety, equity, and resilience in Kansas City neighborhoods.
+The program provides funding, tools, and hands-on support for neighborhood-driven projects that invest in prevention and community resilience, as outlined in the city’s Blueprint for Violence Prevention.

 “Blue Valley is finding different ways to reduce violence by starting with kids at a young age and continuing through high school.
 A lot of kids don’t have much guidance at home, so they look for attention elsewhere.
 This gives them positive direction.
 We teach them about temper control, how not to let others bully them—whether it’s a boyfriend, girlfriend, or someone online.
 Working together as a team has been successful.”